 - If the underlying problem is related to the auditory apparatus and surgery is required, children still need targeted language therapy to complete their rehabilitation.

-There is currently no systematic child development and behaviour screening policy in place as this was not recommended at the last UK National Screening Committee (NSC) review.
-This will be re-evaluated in 2011/2012.
+There is no systematic child development and behaviour screening policy in place as this was not recommended at the last UK National Screening Committee (NSC) review.
+This is currently under review.

 - This is dependent on the cause of the speech delay.